Arakan

-Arakan (/ˈærəkæn/ or /ˌɑːrəˈkɑːn/; ရက္ခိုင် /my/, အရက္ခ /my/), formerly romanized as Aracan, is the historical geographical name for the northeastern coastal region of the Bay of Bengal, covering present-day Bangladesh and Myanmar.
+Arakan (/ˈærəkæn/ or /ˌɑːrəˈkɑːn/; ရက္ခိုင် /my/, အာရက္ခ /my/), formerly romanized as Aracan, is the historical geographical name for the northeastern coastal region of the Bay of Bengal, covering present-day Bangladesh and Myanmar.
 Historically known as "Arakan" for several centuries, the region is now generally associated with the geographically smaller Rakhine State, situated in western Myanmar.
 The people of the region were known as the Arakanese.
 When Burma gained independence from Britain in 1948, the Burmese part of the region was called Arakan State.
-The Burmese military junta changed its name to Rakhine State in 1989 – along with the country's name being changed from Burma to Myanmar, and its capital name from Rangoon to Yangon, while Burmese language name remained unchanged as မြန်မာ (Myanmar) and ရန်ကုန် (Yangon).
+The Burmese military junta changed its name to Rakhine State in 1989 – along with the country's name being changed from Burma to Myanmar, and its capital name from Rangoon to Yangon, while the Burmese language name remained unchanged as မြန်မာ (Myanmar) and ရန်ကုန် (Yangon).

 Arakan's first states can be traced to the 4th century.
 Arakan was one of the first Indianised kingdoms in Southeast Asia.
 It was home to the sacred Mahamuni sculpture of Buddha, which was later transferred to Mandalay by Burmese conquerors in the 18th century.
 For 356 years between 1428 and 1784, Arakan was ruled by the Kingdom of Mrauk U from the city of Mrauk U. In 1784, Arakan was annexed by the Konbaung Dynasty under the reign of King Bodawpaya.